The-Marcy-Lab-School/unit-5-project/proposal-wireframe-instructions.md

 Your proposal must include these sections with further details below:
 1. Team name
-    - In addition, list of all group members' names as well as who is the project manager
+    - In addition, list all group members' names as well as who is the project manager
 2. User story / gameplay
     - Describe the gameplay
     - What are the conditions when the game begins?